pandas-dev/pandas/doc/source/basics.rst

    baseball

-However, using **to_string** will display any DataFrame in tabular form, though it won't always fit the he console width:
+However, using **to_string** will display any DataFrame in tabular form, though it won't always fit the console width:

 .. ipython:: python